jgm/djot/doc/syntax.md

-Line breaks in inline content are treated as “soft” breaks; they may be rendered as spaces, or (in contexts where newlines are treated semantically like spaces, such as HTML) as as newlines.
+Line breaks in inline content are treated as “soft” breaks; they may be rendered as spaces, or (in contexts where newlines are treated semantically like spaces, such as HTML) as newlines.

 To get a hard line break (of the sort represented by HTML’s `<br>`), use backslash + newline: